 Made in New Zealand

-In the past expedition sacks were built by manufactures as loss leaders, designed and built for high profile expeditions and usually only expected to last for one or two trips.
-Mapac on the other hand, with its usual sensible grass roots approach to the mountains, have built a expedition sack designed for more long term action, something that will last years rather then weeks.
+In the past, expedition sacks were built by manufacturers as loss leaders, designed and built for high profile expeditions and usually only expected to last for one or two trips.
+Mapac on the other hand, with its usual sensible grassroots approach to the mountains, have built an expedition sack designed for more long term action, something that will last years rather than weeks.
 This sack has no doubt come about through Macpac’s very strong links with some of the worlds most successful, and more importantly, active, high altitude and polar guides, people who want simple, light and practicable equipment that lets them get on with the tough work of safely working in a hostile environment.
-Taking the basic design of the ultra classic Ascent sack Macpac have beefed up the already excellent harness, building in more comfort and stability for the approach, and expanded the sacks load capacity.
-The body of the sack is made from Macpac’s tough and waterproof ascent fabric which not only protects your gear from the elements better then Cordura but is also less effected by UV which will weaken standard nylon sack over several years of climbing.
+Taking the basic design of the ultra-classic Ascent sack Macpac have beefed up the already excellent harness, building in more comfort and stability for the approach, and expanded the sacks load capacity.
+The body of the sack is made from Macpac’s tough and waterproof ascent fabric which not only protects your gear from the elements better than Cordura but is also less affected by UV which will weaken standard nylon sack over several years of climbing.
 High wear areas are protected with a bombproof Kevlar fabric and all foam is top quality and won’t degrade through heavy use.
 The main feature of the pack is the hefty hip belt can be removed, being replaced by a lightweight webbing belt which both saves weight, reduces bulk to a minimum and allows access to your climbing harness.
-The lid can be removed to reduce weight further or to form a workable bum bag, not that gimmicky a feature if you adopt the system were the second carries the sack, while the leader carries just the lid which has enough room for a duvet and water bottle.
-The sack has the usual hydration system capability (hydration bag comes fitted), along with workable holsters sewn in besides the wand pockets which keep your tools away from your legs while walking.
-A strong front and rear haul loop provides not only a suspension point (try to avoid hauling any sack) but more importantly gives you a convenient handle for moving the sack around, whether your manhandling it onto a bus or along a bivi ledge.
+The lid can be removed to reduce weight further or to form a workable bum bag, not that gimmicky a feature if you adopt the system where the second carries the sack, while the leader carries just the lid which has enough room for a duvet and water bottle.
+The sack has the usual hydration system capability (hydration bag comes fitted), along with workable holsters sewn in beside the wand pockets which keep your tools away from your legs while walking.
+A strong front and rear haul loop provides not only a suspension point (try to avoid hauling any sack) but more importantly gives you a convenient handle for moving the sack around, whether you’re manhandling it onto a bus or along a bivi ledge.